 Niter Kibbeh

 Niter kibbeh is a spiced clarified butter that can be kept in the refrigerator once made and used as needed.
 It adds a great level of spice when slathered on fresh bread.
 Or use as intended when you cook dishes specific to Eritrea and Ethiopia.
-Head straight on to the Recipe For ♥ Niter Kibbeh … Continue reading Niter Kibbeh
+Skip ahead to the recipe for Niter Kibbeh Inspired to … Continue reading Niter Kibbeh

 Zhug

 Mimi introduced me to Schug which I have subsequently seen in our local market.
 Commonly called zhug, this is a spicy green condiment perfect for a mezze type meal.
-Head straight on to the Recipe For ♥ Zhug ♥ A pestle and mortar I have a large granite mortar that is perfect for making pesto, … Continue reading Zhug
+Skip ahead to the recipe for Zhug A pestle and mortar I have a large granite mortar that is perfect for making pesto, pistou, and zhug. … Continue reading Zhug

 Corn Hummus